neos-modding-group/neos-modding-group.github.io/mods.md

 Allows you to easily manage bone references of any skinned mesh renderer either using clipboard or by just showing where to find all the bones/slots and setting references from hierarchy

-The latest version is [1.0.0](https://github.com/TheJebForge/BoneReferenceHelper/releases/tag/v1.0.0)
+The latest version is [1.0.1](https://github.com/TheJebForge/BoneReferenceHelper/releases/tag/v1.0.1):
+Added option to use mesh bone names, null reference fix

 <!--Banane9.DynVarSpaceTree-->
 ### [DynVarSpaceTree](https://github.com/Banane9/NeosDynVarSpaceTree) by [Banane9](https://github.com/Banane9)